flixi67/restaurant-picker/app/README.md

 The web interface then lets users:
 1. Submit their name, availability, and cuisine preferences
 2. Get matched with others who have overlapping preferences
-3. View recommended restaurants near the group’s geometric center
+3. View recommended restaurants nearest to the central location determined based on preferred locations of all users in the group
 4. Confirm or decline the suggested plan via the dashboard

 ## Restaurant Ranking Algorithm: TOPSIS